zetafe1/yourmaps_flagscript/README.md

 - **Do not claim the script or included props as your own** — e.g. `prop_flag_ca`, `prop_flag_mx` and the free flag assets are part of this release
 - **Mention the source** in your server credits, Tebex page, Discord or documentation

-Open source does not mean anonymous — it means shared.
+Open source does not mean anonymous, it means shared.
 Using free community resources in paid products without attribution hurts the people who maintain and improve them for everyone.

 Contributions and improvements are encouraged: fork, PR, or share your changes so others can benefit.